 Pest Control in Bealeton, VA

-Insulation.
-If you asked me five years ago what I thought insulation is my response to you would be the pink stuff in the walls in attic.
-I will have had no idea there are many other forms of insulation.
-I will have also known not to touch it because my grandfather always said, “don’t touch it, Ashley! it will cut your fingers!”
-Nuff said.
-So, I never did touch it even though it takes on the appearance of bubble gum cotton candy.
+If you asked me five years ago what I thought insulation is my response to you would be the pink stuff in the walls of an attic.
+I had no idea there are so many other forms of insulation.
+I would've also known not to touch it because my grandfather always said, “Don’t touch it, Ashley!
+It will cut your fingers!”
+So, I never did touch it even though it takes on the appearance of cotton candy.

 What I just learned today, the Ancient Egyptians used it. (insulation, that is…not necessarily the pink stuff).
-The Ancient Romans use it also.
+The Ancient Romans also used it.
 And in the 1800’s, there was literature written about it, kind of.
 When the Great Depression rolled around, the demand for insulation was growing (fast).
 By the mid 70’s, a medical genius told us we were doing it totally wrong.
-Today, in the 21st century, builders who work with insulation are required to Go Green.
+Today, in the 21st century, builders who work with insulation are required to go green.
 And our future seems to be heading in a direction that is more energy-efficient than today.

 Egyptians, in ancient times, used insulation in their desert homes and buildings to keep cool, and in the cooler winter months, their linen clothing warmer.
 In addition, they added papyrus linings to their loincloths and skirts to keep warm in winter.
 Their homes were built of thick brick which is designed to help keep out the sun’s scorching heat in summer.